-Get a Bird’s Eye View at the Observation Tower
+Get a Bird’s Eye View of Quebec City and Beyond, from the Top of the Observation Tower

 The views of Quebec City and the St. Lawrence River from the observation tower are fantastic.
 The building is only 31 stories high which in a city like New York may seem small.
 Yet in Quebec City, where there’s building limits that don’t allow skyscrapers to reach beyond this height, it’s enough to get you above all other structures in town.